KDLT-TV: Heritage and Red River ownership

 Dakotaland's owners decided to exit the business, selling their broadcast holdings to Heritage Communications in 1985.
 It was the first acquisition of broadcast stations by the group, which became Heritage Media in 1987 when the broadcast stations were spun out from the firm's cable TV systems.
 That same year, rule changes allowed KDLT to move most of its operations to a studio on South Westport Avenue in Sioux Falls; previously, the station staff was split between the two cities.
-The new owners focused KDLT's low-rated newscasts, now called Sioux First News, on Sioux Falls events.
-This was out of necessity; it could not hope to adequately cover the entire 80-county market with just a single transmitter.
+At the time, despite NBC's strong primetime lineup as a lead-in, KDLT's newscasts were deep in last place, with only a four percent share.
+The new owners refocused KDLT's newscasts, now called Sioux First News, on Sioux Falls events.
+This was out of necessity; Heritage knew KDLT could not hope to adequately cover the 60-county market from a single transmitter.

 Heritage Media sold KDLT to Red River Broadcasting, owner of KVRR in Fargo, North Dakota, in 1994.
 Red River embarked on a two-pronged campaign to expand KDLT's coverage area.
 In 1995, it set up low-power translators in Aberdeen, Milbank, Pierre, and Watertown, adding over 84,000 potential viewers to its coverage area.
 Viewers in these areas had long been served over the air by KELO-TV and KSFY.

 The KDLT tower at Rowena was built in 1998 as part of the launch of the high-power channel 46, part of a signal expansion program undertaken by Red River.